Who am I, and what is

 Who I Work With

-People who are used to carrying responsibility and making things happen — executives, entrepreneurs, professionals, and those managing complex family, corporate, or financial demands.
+People who are used to carrying responsibility and making things happen – executives, entrepreneurs, and professionals, and those managing complex family, corporate, or financial demands.
 Many are new to therapy and not accustomed to needing help.

 Most don’t come because they’ve “broken down.”
 They come because the strategies that built their success – focus, control, relentless effort – now feel unsustainable.
 What once worked well is delivering diminishing returns: exhaustion instead of clarity, restlessness instead of satisfaction.
 Colleagues start noticing the misses more than the many wins.
 Sometimes a GP has raised concerns.